People Making Policy

 1) How and why did the Independent Party of Delaware (IPoD) form?

 A sufficient number of people decided that they were thoroughly fed up with corrupt and inept closed-loop special interest-driven bipolar Delaware politics as usual and registered as IPoD members.
-On August 29, 2000, the party achieved ballot status in Delaware after a sufficient number of valid signatures were submitted.
+On August 29, 2000, the party achieved ballot status in Delaware after the required number of valid signatures were submitted.

 2) What makes the IPoD different from the Democratic and Republican parties?